GDES 308: Handmade Web

 - Have a basic understanding of web publishing

-- Have an understanding of the history and present context of web
+- Have an understanding of the history and present context of the web

 Early in the semester we will set up individual class websites to house all products of this class (projects, writing, anything else…).
 We will host them using Github Pages and purchase a domain name to attach to it.
-You can design and organize this however you like, so long all content is accessible and easily found — I will be grading from this!
+You can design and organize this however you like, as long as all content is accessible and easily found.

 For assigned readings I will ask you to respond to the reading with a rough written/sketched website concept (or, if you want, a coded sketch of the website) that reacts to the concepts and topics of the reading.
 Then, upload this response to your class site.
 Use this as an opportunity to catalogue some ideas for future web projects (either in this class or beyond!).